solutious/solutious.github.com/blog/_posts/rudy/2009-08-28-restore-work-destroy-ec2-lifecycle.md

 who: delano
 ---

 Most of the buzz around virtualized IT infrastructure focuses on dynamic scaling -- that is, increasing the number of machines when load is high and decreasing when load is low.
-There is huge value in being able to do this, but there are other valuable opportunities which get much less attention.
+There is huge value in being able to do this, but there are other valuable opportunities which get less attention.
 The opportunity that I am most excited about is *temporary infrastructures.*

 Now, temporary infrastructures have  [received](http://open.blogs.nytimes.com/2008/05/21/the-new-york-times-archives-amazon-web-services-timesmachine/) [some](http://aws.typepad.com/aws/2009/08/pig-latin-high-level-data-processing-with-elastic-mapreduce.html) [attention](http://selenium-grid.seleniumhq.org/run_the_demo_on_ec2.html) but the focus is generally limited to variations of batch processing.
-I'd like to suggest another possibility: launching applications only for the time that you need them.
+I'd like to talk about another possibility: launching applications only for the time that you need them.

 ### A Just-in-time Issue Tracker ###

 Launching an application, using it, and shutting it down is interesting but it's hardly mind blowing.
 I'm going to kick it up a notch by demonstrating how to routinely persist an application and its data between machine instances using [Amazon EC2](http://aws.amazon.com/ec2/), [EBS volumes](http://aws.amazon.com/ebs/), and [Rudy](http://solutious.com/projects/rudy/).

 Imagine being able to run an issue tracker for your team, only during business hours.
+Off hours the machine is shut down (along with the applications running on it).
+Instead of paying $75 / month for the smallest EC2 instance, you're now paying around $18.
+And there's a bonus: you'll be creating full daily backups as part of your regular process.

 I'm using [JIRA](http://www.atlassian.com/software/jira/) for this example because it is a popular bug and issue tracker that's familiar to many people.

 #### What you need ####